binxio/crc32/README.md

 ## Usage
 ```
-	crc32 [-decimal] [ filename ...]
+usage: crc32 [-decimal] [-polynomial ieee|castagnoli|koopman] [inputfile ...]

+  -decimal
+        print crc32 in decimal notation

+  -polynomial string
+        polynomial to use to calculate crc32: IEEE, Castagnoli or Koopman (default "castagnoli")

 ```

 ## Description

-Calculate the crc32 checkfum for the specified files.
+Calculate the crc32 checksum for the specified files.
 If not specified, it will read the content from stdin.
+You can specify which polynomial to use.
+Cloud KMS uses Castagnoli.

 ## Examples
 to return crc32 checksum of specified files, type: